 Use a sharp knife to chop or slice the flesh into the desired shape and size.

-The middle of certain gourds is the edible part, and it may need to be cooked for longer once the shell is removed.
+The flesh of certain gourds is the edible part, and it may need to be cooked for longer once the shell is removed.
 Cook the pieces by boiling, steaming, roasting or baking them.
 They can also be incorporated into various recipes.

 Chebotar recommends baking the pieces at 425 F for 20 to 30 minutes or until they are slightly browned.